linahabita/alx-frontend/README.md

-this im my readme file
+this is my readme file for the project